 Do I need to apply directly to the University?

 No, you may not.
-Your application must be sent to the Institut Pasteur PPU Doctoral Program office by your host lab.
+Your application must be uploaded in the PPU dedicated platform.
 If you are accepted into the program, you will receive information on when and how to register at the university to which your host laboratory is affiliated.

 Are there country-specific requirements for international applicants?